provecticus/kwve-logger-transcriptions/docs/SYSTEM_QUICKCARD.md

 ## E) What happens next (full pipeline)

-- **Planned ASR worker (Phase 2):** A containerized worker (CPU/GPU) watches MinIO or a queue, runs automatic speech recognition (e.g., faster‑whisper/whisper.cpp), generates artifacts (TXT/SRT/VTT/JSON), writes transcript JSON to OpenSearch (and metadata to Postgres).
+- **Planned ASR worker (Phase 2):** A containerized worker (CPU/GPU) watches MinIO or a queue, runs automatic speech recognition (e.g., faster-whisper/whisper.cpp), generates artifacts (TXT/SRT/VTT/JSON), writes transcript JSON to OpenSearch (and metadata to Postgres).
-- **Upload → Transcript in UI:** Once the worker is in place, the operator workflow in this card will be just “upload audio → view transcript in UI,” without manual seeding.

-If you want to test the **first cut** ASR worker now, ask for the add‑on compose service and we’ll wire a simple CPU worker that reads a local file and indexes JSON automatically (good enough for a lab demo).
+If you want to test the **first cut** ASR worker now, ask for the add-on compose service and we'll wire a simple CPU worker that reads a local file and indexes JSON automatically (good enough for a lab demo).

 ---